 In order for data to be transferred between the module and another device, a TCP/IP connection must be made between a client and a server on the module.
-The MVI56-GEC module contains five servers that listen on the user assigned service ports waiting for a connection.
-When a client wishes to send data to the module, it must open a TCP/IP connection to the module.
+The MVI71-GEC module contains five servers that listen on the user assigned service ports waiting for a connection.
+When a client devices wishes to send data to the module, it must open a TCP/IP connection to the module.
 After the connection is established, either device can send and receive data.
 When either device is finished with the connection, the connection must be closed.
 This operation can be initiated from either end device.

-The MVI56-GEC module servers and clients are configured to handle their TCP/IP session independently.
+The MVI71-GEC module servers are configured to handle their TCP/IP session independently.
 The user parameter Connection Timeout is utilized to determine the amount of time a connection can remain idle before the server will close the connection.
 If the parameter is set to 0, the server will not perform the timeout logic and the socket will never be closed by the server on an idle condition.
 If this feature is utilized, it can prevent connections that may be lost and were not properly closed.
-After the connection is established, the ladder logic should verify that the client had not been communicating for some time and close the connection.
+For example, if the link between the client and the server is lost (broken connection), the server will attempt to gently close the connection after the timeout expires.
+When no response is received from the client, the server will abort the connection and set up to accept a new connection.
+If the connection timeout feature was not utilized in the situation above, the server will not be available until the TCP/IP stack closes the socket.